Congratulations to the 2023 Caverly Award winners

-Previous Caverly Award recipients include Laura Vish and Mark Van Derzee (2019), Bet Greenwood and Liz Gorman (2018), Dominique Ferdinand and Betty Strong (2018), Janice Gaudette and Jill Sifantus (2016), Alyssa Rubenstein Schneider and Stephanie McAllister (2015), Nancy Springer and Abby Erdmann (2014), Cathy Fischer-Mueller and John Andrews (2013), Suzanne Zobel and Roger Grande (2012), Ric Cass and Lisa Redding (2011), Bernard Pendleton and Elon Fischer (2010), Amy Neale and Ricardo Calleja (2009), Alicia Hsu and Ellen Lewis (2008), Marilyn Chetwynd and Eleanor Demont (2007), Ellen Goldberg and Patricia Herrington (2006), and Margaret Metzger and Mary Sodano (2005).
-For a complete list of Ernest R. Caverly Associates, please visit https://brooklinefoundation.org/caverly-award-recipients-historical/
+Previous Caverly Award recipients include Laura Vish and Mark Van Derzee (2019), Beth Greenwood and Liz Gorman (2018), Dominique Ferdinand and Betty Strong (2018), Janice Gaudette and Jill Sifantus (2016), Alyssa Rubenstein Schneider and Stephanie McAllister (2015), Nancy Springer and Abby Erdmann (2014), Cathy Fischer-Mueller and John Andrews (2013), Suzanne Zobel and Roger Grande (2012), Ric Cass and Lisa Redding (2011), Bernard Pendleton and Elon Fischer (2010), Amy Neale and Ricardo Calleja (2009), Alicia Hsu and Ellen Lewis (2008), Marilyn Chetwynd and Eleanor Demont (2007), Ellen Goldberg and Patricia Herrington (2006), and Margaret Metzger and Mary Sodano (2005).
+For a complete list of Ernest R. Caverly Award recipients, please click here.

 Caverly Award nominees should exhibit exceptional achievement and contributions to the Public Schools of Brookline (PSB) and exemplify the PSB core values: